Gokulopez/AIND-projects/AIND-Isolation-master-3/README.md

 - `custom_score_2()`: implement your own alternate position evaluation heuristic
 - `custom_score_3()`: implement your own alternate position evaluation heuristic

-You may write or modify code within each file (but you must maintain compatibility with the function signatures provided).
-You may add other classes, functions, etc., as needed, but it is not required.
+I was allowed to write or modify code within each file (but maintain compatibility with the function signatures provided).
+I was allowed to add other classes, functions, etc., as needed, but it was is not required.

 The Project Assistant sandbox for this project places some restrictions on the modules available and blocks calls to some of the standard library functions.
 In general, standard library functions that introspect code running in the sandbox are blocked, and the PA only allows the following modules `random`, `numpy`, `scipy`, `sklearn`, `itertools`, `math`, `heapq`, `collections`, `array`, `copy`, and `operator`.
 (Modules within these packages are also allowed, e.g., `numpy.random`.)